We recently moved to the Sunshine Coast in Queensland and are fortunate to live a mere ten minutes from the delightful coastal town of Mooloolaba.

 Well, with amazing beaches all along the coastline, you can’t visit Mooloolaba and not hit the beach.
 If you like waves, Mooloolaba, Alexandra Headlands, Maroochydore, and Buddina surf beaches will keep you happy.
 Most the beaches have patrolled areas too which makes the coast a beach haven.

-If you prefer a nice, calm beach with no waves, you can head to the Maroochy River mouth at Cotton Tree (still be mindful of the current), the beach on Chambers Island in Maroochydore or take a dip in the Mooloolaba River, accessible from the Balsa Park in Buddina.
+If you prefer a nice, calm beach with no waves, you can head to the Mooloolaba Spit or the Maroochy River mouth at Cotton Tree (still be mindful of the current), the beach on Chambers Island in Maroochydore or take a dip in the Mooloolaba River, accessible from the Balsa Park in Buddina.

 You can explore the canals on a river canal cruise